-The Federal Emergency Management Agency (FEMA) has selected the Orange County Community Emergency Response Team (CERT) Mutual Aid Program a 2015 FEMA Individual and Community Preparedness Award for Outstanding Community Emergency Response Team Initiatives.
+The Federal Emergency Management Agency (FEMA) selected the Orange County Community Emergency Response Team (CERT) Mutual Aid Program for the 2015 FEMA Individual and Community Preparedness Award for Outstanding Community Emergency Response Team Initiatives.

-The Newport Beach CERT program was previously recognized by FEMA as a recipient of the 2012 Individual and Community Preparedness Award for Outstanding Community Emergency Response Team Initiatives.
-Building and preserving a safe and resilient community is the focus of the Fire Department’s Life Safety Services Division.
+The Newport Beach CERT program was recognized by FEMA as a recipient of the 2012 Individual and Community Preparedness Award for Outstanding Community Emergency Response Team Initiatives.
+Building and preserving a safe and resilient community is the focus of the Fire Department.